-CERN Summer Student Internship In Switzerland (Geneva) 2024
+CERN Student Internship In Switzerland (Geneva)

 0

 At CERN, the European Organization for Nuclear Research, physicists and engineers are probing the fundamental structure of the universe.
 Using the world’s largest and most complex scientific instruments, they study the basic constituents of matter – fundamental particles that are made to collide together at close to the speed of light.
 The process gives physicists clues about how particles interact and provides insights into the fundamental laws of nature.
-Find out more on home.cern

 Diversity has been an integral part of CERN’s mission since its foundation and is an established value of the Organization.

-Take part in CERN’s openlab Summer Student Programme!
+Take part in CERN’s Administrative Student Programme!

 In order to qualify for a place on the programme you will need to meet the following requirements:

 CERN would very much like to benefit from your expertise, commitment and passion.
+In return, CERN will provide you with:

-• A CV.
+• CV.

 • A copy of your most recent academic transcript giving an overview of your marks (if you download it from your university portal please make sure there is no protection so that we can open it).

-Please make sure you have all the documents requested to hand when you start your application on our career portal as they cannot be added after its completion (only reference letters can be submitted afterwards).
-Please note that all the documents you upload will remain attached to your Smartrecruiters profile.
-You do not need to upload them again for other applications you might submit.
+*Please make sure you have all the documents requested to hand when you start your application on our career portal as they cannot be added after its completion (only reference letters can be submitted afterwards).

 CERN openlab is a unique public-private partnership that works to accelerate the development of cutting-edge computing solutions for the worldwide LHC community and wider scientific research.